About

 In research published in the Journal of Early Adolescence (Vol 39.3), the i-tri program was shown to contribute significantly to the executive function of program participants, which leads to enhanced science scores.
 Self-control, Cognitive Regulation (controlling distractions) and Metacognition (awareness of one’s own thoughts) all improved and are all characteristics known to increase academic performance.

-Theresa Roden
+Theresa Rodin

 ”If I had had this experience when I was 12, I would have been a different, more confident woman.”

-Theresa Roden
+Theresa Rodin

 Theresa Roden, i-tri Founder and Chief Visionary Officer